 Richard Gere in “American Gigolo”

-Most conversations about the Eighties assume the decade began in 1980 and ended in 1989.
-I’d pin the Eighties to the years of 1982-1992, at least when it comes to film.
+If we consider that the culture of any given decade didn’t follow the Roman calendar, I’d pin the Eighties to the years of 1982—1992.
 Take for example a movie released in 1980, but written and produced in the seventies, like American Gigolo.
 Paul Schrader conceived the film in 1976.
-Its seedy story drips with urban alienation, a recurring theme in the films of that era.
+Its story drips with urban alienation, a recurring theme in the films of that era.
 We have an early Richard Gere performance, and the appearance of model and actor Lauren Hutton signals the 1970s.
-Its fashion and music were cutting edge, but the picture takes place in a country mired in anxiety, not the optimism that would begin to shape popular culture in the eighties.
+Its fashion and music were cutting edge, but the picture takes place in a country mired in anxiety, not the optimism that would begin to shape popular culture in the Eighties.
 I’d argue American Gigolo was shaking its seventies off and many films like it needed a couple of years to embrace being of an eighties movie.

 Richard Gere and Julia Roberts in “Pretty Woman”